 Recently, a friend asked me, as a topic-introducer, though Lord knows we don’t need one since we never shut up when we get together, what topical or hot button issues of political correctness I’m soft on.
 Frankly, I am soft on all of them, especially fitness, because getting hard is really hard.
 Especially at my age.

 This whole question is a set-up, and will lead you into the sand trap of political correctness.

-Of course, there are some issues that almost everyone agrees on, such as discrimination (which is generally bad, but just try proving you’ve been dissed) and bullying.
-After some thought, I’m not even sure about bullying.
+There are some issues that almost everyone agrees on, such as discrimination (which is generally bad, but just try proving you’ve been dissed), and bullying.
+After some thought I’m not even sure about bullying.

 I have met many middle-schoolers who could have used a little bullying by a cranky substitute teacher.